Poisoning and Biogenic Amines - the cause of

 to gut and neurological problems.

-previously relatively sterile upper gut.
+previously less colonised upper parts of the gastrointestinal (GI) tract.
 These micro-organisms themselves produce biogenic

 amines.
 Thus a vicious circle is set up enabling the development of persistent

 (chronic) ME.
-Anything that leads to micro-organisms growing in the upper gut -
+Anything that leads to micro-organism overgrowth in the upper GI

 eg. a virus infection or stress - can trigger a sudden onset or relapse.